Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 *Back to* `Contents`_

-The role of the :class:`qiskit.opflow.converters` sub-module was to convert the operators into other opflow operator classes (:class:`~qiskit.opflow.converters.TwoQubitReduction`, :class:`~qiskit.opflow.converters.PauliBasisChange`...).
+The role of the :class:`qiskit.opflow.converters` submodule was to convert the operators into other opflow operator classes (:class:`~qiskit.opflow.converters.TwoQubitReduction`, :class:`~qiskit.opflow.converters.PauliBasisChange`...).
 In the case of the :class:`~qiskit.opflow.converters.CircuitSampler`, it traversed an operator and outputted approximations of its state functions using a quantum backend.